Felistas/NodeJs-Passport-Authentication/README.md

 ## OAuth 2
 [OAuth 2](https://oauth.net/2/) is an authorization framework that allows third-party applications to obtain limited access to HTTP services, either on behalf of the resource owner or by allowing these third-party applications to obtain access on their own behalfs.
 In either case, the owner does not have to provide their login credentials directly to the application.

 In our case, the application we are building would be the third party application.
-Facebook would be our HTTP service and the end user the resource owner.
+Facebook would be our HTTP service and the end user will be the resource owner.
 These three fall under the following OAuth roles:

 1. Resource Owner/ End user - This is the user authorizing a third-party application to access certain protected resources from a resource server.
 2. Client - This is the third party application making protected resource requests to a resource server on behalf of the resource owner.